HE’S BACK! Rickey Boudreaux’s inauspicious return?

 Another candidate flaunting with possibly running for Chief of Police is retired State Trooper John Melvin Trahan, Jr. If the name sounds familiar, it’s because he ran for the office of Marshal for the City of Lafayette in 2020.
 At the time of his campaign for that public office, he was domiciled at 206 Bonin Road, Lafayette, Louisiana.
 That is where Trahan presently lives and has resided since 1993.
 In another example of possible deceptive practices, on November 2, 2023, Trahan changed his party affiliation from Democrat to Republican and his voter registration to reflect a change in residence to 401 Détente Road, Youngsville, Louisiana.

 Trahan purchased the property at 401 Détente Road, Youngsville, Louisiana, on October 11, 2022.
 The property has an office building located on the premises, which Trahan uses for commercial purposes, but on or before July 17, 2023, did not have any residential structures.
 Then, on or about December 13, 2023, Trahan applied for a permit to move a two-story dwelling to the property in Youngsville, Louisiana.
-It wasn’t until on or about March 8, 2024, that the residential structure was moved to the property located at 401 Détente Road, Youngsville, Louisiana.
+Weeks later, on January 8, 2024 Trahan removed his homestead exemption for his residence located on Bonin Drive.
+Then on or about March 8, 2024, a residential structure was moved to the property located at 401 Détente Road, Youngsville, Louisiana.
 At this time, it still appears to remain uninhabited.

 Why all the interest?